kevlened/pytest-parallel/README.md

 # pytest-parallel
-a py.test plugin for parallel and concurrent testing
+a pytest plugin for parallel and concurrent testing

 ## What?